-Conceptually, the algorithm first builds an initial mapping $\mu:N\to 2^N$ from the nodes of the incoming graph to the nodes of the old graph.
+Conceptually, the algorithm first builds an initial mapping $\mu: N \to 2^N$ from the nodes of the incoming graph to the nodes of the old graph.
 For each outside node n in the incoming graph, $\mu(n)$ is the set of nodes from the old graph that n represents during the analysis of the invoked method op.
 This initial value of μ maps global nodes, parameter nodes, and load nodes to their corresponding nodes in the new graph.
 It builds the mapping for load nodes by tracing correlated paths in the old graph and the incoming graph.
 Each path in the old graph consists of a sequence of inside edges; the corresponding path in the incoming graph consists of the sequence of outside edges that represent the corresponding inside edges during the analysis of the method.

-The algorithm then builds the new points-to escape graph $\langle O_M, I_M, e_M, r_M \rangle = \mathrm{map}(m, \langle O, I, e, r \rangle, \mathrm{op})$.
+The algorithm then builds the new points-to escape graph $\langle O_M, I_M, e_M, r_M \rangle = \max(m, \langle O, I, e, r \rangle, op)$.
 The algorithm starts by initializing the new graph to the old graph $\langle O, I, e, r \rangle$.
 It then uses the mapping μ to map nodes and edges from the incoming graph into the new graph.
 The mapped nodes represent objects allocated or accessed by the invoked method.
 The mapped edges represent references that the invoked method created or read.
 During the mapping process, edges are mapped from pairs of nodes in the incoming graph to corresponding pairs of nodes in the new graph.
-In this case we say that the nodes in the new graph acquire the edges from the nodes in the incoming graph.
+In this case we say that the nodes in the new graph.